 2. Stalk discussion forums to hear about hot deals.

 3. Fill your social media feeds with deal detectives.

 I've said it before and I'll say it again – one of the best ways to hear about flight deals (or any travel deal for that matter) is to actively have them in your newsfeed.
 This is primarily how we keep in the thrifty know-how for all travel deal types.
 Follow resources like Secret Flying on Twitter and Facebook, plus any major airline or airfare watcher so you're aware of hot fares as they come up.

 4. Sign up for e-mail alerts on flights.

-SkyScanner and Airfare Watchdog offer a price-tracking system, sending an e-mail alert as soon as a flight you’re watching changes in price.
-It’s not as likely to find an error fare this way, but in theory you would be notified if a major price drop happened on your specific date and route.
+Scott's Cheap Flights is the best-of-the-best when it comes to flight deals (including mistake fares), and they will e-mail you immediately on each deal with a link for booking.
+Skyscanner and Airfare Watchdog also offer price-tracking systems, sending an e-mail alert as soon as a flight you're watching changes in price.
+You're not as likely to find an error fare this way, but in theory you would be notified if a major price drop happened on your specific date and route.